vincentbernat/network-lab/lab-3tier-lb/README.md

     # nsenter --all -t $(pidof sleep) -r -w

+There is also a fourth tier with DNS.
+You can query `{www,www1,www2}.example.org`.

 ## Stateless to stateful

 The first tier (ECMP load-balancing) is mostly stateless: while